Hoda Kotb Announced As Matt Lauer’s Permanent Replacement On ‘Today’

 CNN reports that Guthrie was thrilled about the news, telling viewers on Tuesday’s segment of Today that this has to be “the most popular decision NBC News has ever made.”
 The anchor, who’s worked with Lauer on the 7 a.m. hour of Today since 2012, continued that there is no one else she’d rather be “sitting next to in 2018” than Hoda.

-Ratings for Today have skyrocketed since Matt Lauer was fired and Hoda Kotb filling in for him has been a success.
-The teaming of Hoda and Savannah Guthrie proves they have solid chemistry and viewers are staying tuned in despite Lauer’s abrupt departure.
+Ratings for Today have skyrocketed since Matt Lauer was fired, and Hoda Kotb filling in for him has been a success.
+The teaming of Hoda and Savannah Guthrie proves they have solid chemistry, and viewers are staying tuned in despite Lauer’s abrupt departure.
 Hoda has hosted the 10 a.m. hour of Today with Kathie Lee Gifford since 2008, so she’s well established among viewers.

 NBC News Chairman Andy Lack announced Hoda as Matt’s permanent replacement in a memo just before Today went on the air January 2.
 In the release, Lack wrote that Hoda has “seamlessly stepped into the co-anchor role alongside Savannah, and the two have quickly hit the ground running.”